Andrey Matveyevich Andreyev: Interwar

 In August 1924, Andreyev joined the Soviet Border Troops.
 He served in the 15th Zaslonovo Border Detachment.
 In May 1925 he was sent to study at the Belorussian School of Frontier Troops, from which he graduated in 1927.
 He was then the assistant chief of a frontier post in the 12th Bigosovo Border Detachment and later transferred to the same position in the 14th Pleshchenitsy Border Detachment.
-Between 1930 and 1933 he was a political instructor in the 28th Separate Smolensk Border Troops Division.
+Between 1930 and 1933 he was a political instructor in the 28th Separate Smolensk Border Troops Battalion.
 In 1935, he graduated from the Higher School of the Border Troops in Moscow.
 Between 1935 and 1938 Andreyev was assistant political commissar of the regiment, battalion commander, chief of the regimental school and finally battalion commander again in the 13th Alma-Ata NKVD Motor Rifle Regiment.
 In 1939, he graduated from the Frunze Military Academy.
 In May 1939, Andreyev became chief of the 5th Sestroretsk Border Detachment.
 On 5 May, he was promoted to Major.